recogna-lab/metaopt/README.md

-# metaopt - Metaheuristic Optimization App
+# MetaOPT: A Python-based Web Application for Metaheuristics

-This is a web app for running metaheuristic optimization tasks.
+This is a web application that employs metaheuristics in optimization and feature selection.

 ## How to use